Sundarbans: Climate change impact

 In a study conducted in 2012, the Zoological Society of London (ZSL) found out that the Sunderban coast was retreating up to 200 m in a year.
 Agricultural activities had destroyed around 17179 ha of mangroves within three decades (1975–2010).
 Shrimp cultivation had destroyed another 7554 ha.

 Researches from the School of Oceanographic Studies, Jadavpur University, estimated the annual rise in sea level to be 8 mm in 2010.
 It had doubled from 3.14 mm recorded in 2000.
 The rising sea levels had also submerged around 7500 ha of forest areas.
 This, coupled with an around 1.5 C-change rise in surface water temperatures and increased levels of salinity have posed a problem for the survival of the indigenous flora and fauna.
 The Sundari trees are exceptionally sensitive to salinity and are being threatened with extinction.

-Loss of the mangrove forest will result in the loss of the protective biological shield against cyclones and tsunamis.
-This may put the surrounding coastal communities at high risk.
-Moreover, the submergence of land mass have rendered up to 6,000 families homeless and around 70,000 people are immediately threatened with the same.
-This is causing the flight of human capital to the mainland, about 13% in the decade of 2000–2010.
+Mangroves mitigate the effects of cyclones and tsunamis on coastal areas.
+Protecting mangrove health is therefore an urgent concern.
+Climate change-linked worsening of tidal and storm surges is causing flight to the mainland; about 13% of residents relocated in the decade of 2000–2010.